The real bottleneck was not prompting

 My first attempt: a small tool of my own

-Where my homemade system hit its limits
+Where the homemade system hit its limits

 That first version worked, but it had real constraints.